kennytilton/web-mx/doc/intro-counter.md

     (start-stop-button)))
 ```

-#### 5. All-in reactivity (omipresence?)
+#### 5. All-in reactivity
-Reactivity is neat, so we want to use it everywhere,even with software that knows nothing about Matrix reactive mechanisms.
+Reactivity is neat, so we want to use it everywhere, even with software that knows nothing about Matrix.
 In this next example, we use some simple "glue code" to connect the non-reactive `js/setInterval` with reactive Matrix elements.

 ```clojure